Get instant quote

 Warping

-• Every material has its own susceptibility to warping.
-For instance, ABS is generally more sensitive to warping than PLA or PETG, for instance.
+• Match material to geometry.
+Different polymers have different sensitivities to warping.
+For example, ABS is generally more prone to warping than PLA or PETG.

 Schematic showing edge warping of a FDM part